rebelsky/sams-assorted-musings-reflections/csc151-2023fa-eoces.md

 There were a few more comments that I should address (or at least consider).
 These generally come as responses to _What is something about the course that you would recommend we change or discontinue?
 Why?_

 > The way Gradescope shows assignments was confusing for me because they're not clearly in order and they all look so similar that it jumbled together in my mind.
-(Student 14)

 I don't tend to view materials on Gradescope from the student view, so I'm not sure what it looks like.
 But we do have a lot of "assignments".
 I'm not sure the best way to help, other than to (a) put everything on the syllabus, (b) add links to the list of upcoming work on the daily eboards, or (c) make a separate page of links.

 > I'd appreciate if all quizzes could be taken on a computer.
 Being able to test my code is a big factor in reducing stress during SoLAs, and not being able to do that for in-class LAs really stressed me out.
-(Student 19)

 Managing on-computer quizzes when there are more students than computers is difficult.
 I also ask different kinds of questions when students can't use the computer, and I don't expect perfect code.
 Since students can do SoLA questions on the computer, I think paper quizzes strike an appropriate balance.

 > Maybe change the mini project deadlines make them longer?
-(Student 2)

 If I understand, this student is suggesting more time on mini-projects.
 They may also be suggesting that I make bigger mini-projects.
 I prefer the rhythm of weekly mini-projects.
 They also help keep students on task.
 And this response is echoed by another student.

 >  I think that miniprojects are too mini.
 When thinking about how I would show my work to other people, I feel that miniprojects fit in a strange middle between something simple like a class example and something complex like a website to solve a demand.
 I would like the course to have bigger projects, at least more to the end of it.
-(Student 4)

 Hmmm ...
 What are my end-of-semester projects?
 There's a two week group project that I call "A procedure is worth 1000 pictures".
 That's mostly week thirteen.
 Week fourteen is the last SoLA.
 Week eleven was word clouds.
 That's a fun and appropriate project to show off.
 In the fall, week twelve is Thanksgiving break, so I don't have something due.
 I could add something new in the spring.
 Week ten is SoLA 3.
 Week nine was pixel problems.